Give 'em a brake

 We ask all drivers in work zones to:

-- Be kind – our workers are out there helping to keep you safe and improve the roadways.
+- Be Kind – our workers are helping to keep you safe and improve the roadways.

-- Pay attention – both to workers directing you and surrounding traffic; put your phone down when behind the wheel.
+- Pay Attention – both to workers directing you and to surrounding traffic.

 Work zone safety video